We were building Chess Lens, an educational chess assistant that could look at a board position and help guide a player through it.

 wrong piece at a specific square |

-That is when the pattern became clear: Claude was not failing at general chess understanding.
+Claude Opus 4.7 was not failing at general chess understanding.
 It was failing at precise spatial localization.

 Spatial reasoning: Claude's spatial reasoning abilities are limited.
 It may struggle with tasks requiring precise localization or layouts, like reading an analog clock face or describing exact positions of chess pieces.